Tuesday, February 3, 2026

 IT Services & Pharmaceuticals

-Impact: Indirect / Neutral to Positive
+Impact: Indirect / Neutral to positive

 Potential Gains:

-• Better business environment for service exports into the U.S.
+• Improved business environment for services exports

-• Stronger investment and bilateral tech cooperation
+• Greater bilateral investment and technology cooperation

 Risks: